DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 > just aren't good at that.
 >
 > That's why I devoted two decades of my life to helping ensure that
-> Perl 6 lets you solve problems in whatever (reasonable) way that
+> Raku lets you solve problems in whatever (reasonable) way that
 > suits you...and suits your problem!
 By all means solve the majority of
 > your problem functionally, but implement the inherently stateful parts
 > of your program with objects, and handle the intrinsically linguistic